+Who What When Any person who will be Documentary evidence of With the written request for expected to be alone with sworn statement or religious exemption status one or more children affirmation, search of the enrolled in a religious central registry, and exempt child day center criminal history record except a parent-volunteer, check as defined in this regulation

+- B. Background checks are required after the initial licensure, registration, approval, or receipt of religious exemption status. - 1.
+These background checks are required after initial licensure, registration, or approval:

 Who What When

-Any person who will be Documentary With the written request

-expected to be alone with one evidence of sworn for religious exemption

-or more children enrolled in a statement or status

-religious exempt child day affirmation, search

-center except a parent- of the central

-volunteer, as defined in this registry, and

-regulation criminal history

-record check

-- C. Background checks are required after the initial licensure, registration, approval, or receipt of religious exemption status. - 1.
-These background checks are required after initial licensure, registration, or approval:

-What When

-Sworn statement Whenever an applicant,
+New person designated as Sworn statement or Whenever an applicant,

-or affirmation licensee, approved
+applicant, licensee, affirmation licensee, approved

-individual, or registrant
+registrant, approved individual, or registrant

-changes

-Sworn statement
+individual, or agent who is changes

+or will be involved in the

+day-to-day operations of the

+facility or who is or will be

+alone with, in control of, or Search of central registry Before the end of 30 days

+supervising one or more of and criminal history record after the change

+the children check

+Any employee of a Sworn statement or Prior to first day of

+licensed, registered, and affirmation employment at the facility

+approved facility who is

+involved in the day-to-day
-the day-to-day operations of Search of central Before the end of 30 days the facility or who is or will be registry and after the change alone with, in control of, or criminal history supervising one or more of the record check children Any employee of a licensed, Sworn statement Prior to first day of registered, and approved or affirmation employment at the facility facility who is involved in the Search of central Before 30 days of day-to-day operations or who registry and employment at the facility is alone with, in control of, or criminal history ends supervising one or more record check children Any applicant, licensee, Sworn statement Before three years since approved individual, agent, or affirmation, the dates of the last sworn employee, volunteer, and search of central statement or affirmation, person living in the home who registry and most recent central is required to have criminal history registry finding and most background checks record check recent criminal history record check report Voluntary registration provider, Sworn statement 90 days before the date of provider assistant, substitute or affirmation, application for renewal of

-provider, if any, and any adult search of central the current certificate of

-residing in the home registry and registration (The

-criminal history application for renewal
+operations or who is alone

+with, in control of, or Search of central registry Before 30 days of supervising one or more and criminal history record employment at the facility children check ends Any applicant, licensee, Sworn statement or Before three years since the approved individual, agent, affirmation, search of dates of the last sworn · employee, volunteer, and central registry and criminal statement or affirmation, person living in the home history record check most recent central registry who is required to have finding and most recent background checks criminal history record check report Voluntary registration Sworn statement or 90 days before the date of provider, provider assistant, affirmation, search of application for renewal of substitute provider, if any, central registry and criminal the current certificate of and any adult residing in the history record check registration (The home application for renewal must be receive by the contracting organization no later than 45 days before the expiration of the current certificate of registration.)
+Volunteer at licensed, Sworn statement or Prior to first day of service registered, or approved affirmation at the facility facility who will be alone with any child in the performance of duties, Search of central registry Before 30 days of service at excluding a parent- and criminal history record the facility elapses volunteer for children check are racine, erapses attending a licensed, registered, or approved program Sourch of control registers If child-placing agency staff Foster parent or other adult Search of central registry members of the household believe it is necessary
-record check must be [receive received]

-by the contracting

-organization no later than

-45 days before the

-expiration of the current

-certificate of registration.)

-Volunteer at licensed, Sworn statement Prior to first day of service

-registered, or approved facility or affirmation at the facility

-who will be alone with any

-child in the performance of

-duties, excluding a parent-

-volunteer for children

-attending a licensed,

-registered, or approved

-program

-Search of central Before 30 days of service

-registry and at the facility elapses

-criminal history

-record check

-Foster parent or other adult Search of central If child-placing agency

-member of the household registry staff believe it is

-necessary

-[A person whose most recent background checks were before 1990 must request new checks by the end of December of the year in which this regulation has final approval.

-A person whose most recent background checks were from 1991 through 1995 must request new checks by the end of December of the year after this regulation has final approval.
-A person whose most recent background checks were from 1996 to the present must request new checks by the end of December of the second year after this regulation has final approval, or before five years since the dates of the last sworn statement or affirmation, most recent central registry finding and most recent criminal history record check report, whichever is the shorter period of time.]